Why Change Management is Especially Important in Times of Cost-Cutting Programs in Organisations

 What Special Considerations Are Important?

-Overall, change management is essential to ensure that cost-cutting measures are successful not only in the short term but also in the long term, allowing the organization to emerge stronger from the change.
+Overall, change management is essential to ensure that cost-cutting measures are successful not only in the short term but also in the long term, allowing the organisation to emerge stronger from the change.

 In this spirit: The world belongs to the bold.